The Lie

 Why Conditional Forgiveness Is More Honest

-May 3, 2026 · 11 min read
+December 17, 2025 · 11 min read

 A solitary figure sits by a tranquil lake at dawn, soft golden light reflecting on the water, casting long, gentle shadows.
 Their posture is relaxed, a sense of quietude emanating from them, suggesting a profound internal shift towards peace and integration.